ebi-ait/morphic-util/README.md

 This registers biomaterials, protocols, library preps, and sequencing files.

 Notes:
-- metadata.xlsx is the spreadsheet containing the dataset metadata.
+- `metadata.xlsx` is the spreadsheet containing the dataset metadata.
 - An example spreadsheet for testing purposes is available [here](https://docs.google.com/spreadsheets/d/1zoRYWwzqoh2Qa17P_tb227rsbZbh267k/edit?gid=45802078#gid=45802078)

-### 5. Globus-backed delete
+## 6. Globus-backed delete
 The delete command can use the Provider API + Globus backend for asynchronous deletion of files from the dataset’s upload area.
 ```shell script
 morphic-util delete -g -a